hydronalix/MAVProxy/README.md

 Mavproxy module usage notes
 ---------------------------
 - For a list of changeable parameters, call `depthfinder set`
-- Does not write to a file by default!
-I haven't fine-tuned the behavior yet, so use `depthfinder set write_on_gps true` to write GPS & NMEA data to the logfile every time we get a GPS message, or use `depthfinder write` to write *one line* to the logfile (with whatever you'd see by calling `depthfinder status`
+- Writes to a new file whenever you load the module, which happens on start up.
+Still need to check if it will write to the file while in land state.
 - NMEA does not get automatically called in the `idle_task` loop--use `depthfinder set debug true` to bypass the landed state thing and update on NMEA message receipt.
-- If things seem like they're breaking, use `depthfinder set verbose true`.
+- If things seem like they're breaking, use `depthfinder set verbose 1`.
 - The default target system ID is 0.
 You may need to change this to receive GPS messages and update module lat/lon.
 Use `verbose` to see what sys ID you're receiving messages from.

 Build & test procedure